meltano/meltano/docs/src/docs/getting-started.md

 1. Once dbt has been installed in your Meltano project you will see the `/transform` directory populated with dbt artifacts.
     All you need to do is start writing your dbt models in the `/transform/models` directory.
     This usually consists of a `source.yml` file defining the source tables you will be referencing inside your dbt models.

-    For example the yaml below configures dbt sources from the postgres tables where our tap-gitlab ELT job output to.
+    For example the `/transform/models/tap_gitlab/source.yml` below configures dbt sources from the postgres tables where our tap-gitlab ELT job output to.

     ```yaml
     config-version: 2
     version: 2
     sources:
-      - name: tap-gitlab
+      - name: tap_gitlab
-        database: postgres
+        schema: public
         tables:
-          - name: projects
-          - name: branches
-          - name: merge_requests
+          - name: commits
-          - name: issues
+          - name: tags
-          ...
     ```

-    The organization of your dbt project is up to you but if you'd like to run a specific set of models as part of a Meltano ELT pipeline it can be done via `meltano elt tap target --transform=run` which automatically looks for a model directory with the name of your extractor (i.e. tap-gitlab) and is able to infer dbt settings based on your pipeline, see [Data Transform guide](/docs/transforms.html#running-a-transform-in-meltano) for more details.
+    The organization of your dbt project is up to you but if you'd like to run a specific set of models as part of a Meltano ELT pipeline it can be done via `meltano elt tap target --transform=run` which requires the model directory to match the extractor's name using snake_case (i.e. tap_gitlab) so it can automatically find you models.
+Running as part of a pipeline allows Meltano to simplify some dbt configuration by inferring some of your dbt settings based on your tap and target.

-    So in this case you could put all of your models in `/transform/models/tap-gitlab/`.
+    See more in the [Data Transformation (T) guide - transform in your ELT pipeline](/docs/transforms.html#transform-in-your-elt-pipeline).

 1. Then add a model file with your SQL transformation logic.
-  For example the dbt model SQL below generates a table with new merge requests in the last day `merge_requests_last_7d.sql`.
+  For example the dbt model SQL below generates a table with new merge requests in the last day `/transform/models/tap_gitlab/commits_last_7d.sql`.

     ```sql
     {{